jviteMx/AMDCapstone/README/README.md

 **Option 2**, Provide the individual keyword arguments values. `specs_file_path` can take either a single path or a list of paths for the same rocm version and and GPU server.

 You are good to run your program now!!
+Check `example1.py` and `example2.py` in the README folder.

 ### Running Dashboard